Birds Won’t Come To Your Feeders: 29 SECRET Reasons Why!

 Here’s why:

-Firstly, birds first find a nice place to live at by looking attractive water sources such as bird baths which quench their thirst and for cleaning themselves.
+Firstly, birds first find a nice place to live by looking for attractive water sources such as bird baths which quench their thirst and for cleaning themselves.

 This ensures that birds have a higher chance of discovering and feeding on your feeders since it is so close to where they nest!